 When the track emerges on to the riverbed, travel upstream on the true left for 1 hour, climbing the bank once or twice when necessary.
 Cross the East Branch of the Edwards River (difficult when high) above where it joins the main river and pick up the marked track 100 m up the East Branch on the opposite bank.
 The track rises and falls several times avoiding steep side gullies, and gives the odd glimpse of waterfalls as it follows the Edwards River canyon.
 Take extreme care on this part of the track as there are large drop-offs and steep sections of track.

 The track leads to a large upland valley, emerging finally among red tussocks on the upper river flats (take care as it is easy to lose the way in the maze of tussocks.)
 The track leads back into the forest for a short section before emerging on the river flats with a clear view to Edwards Hut.
-Total time from the road is 4–5 hours, the junction with the East Branch being a
+Total time from the road is 4–5 hours, the junction with the East Branch being a little under halfway.

 The radio at Edwards Hut is monitored by Arthur's Pass Visitor Centre during office hours, 7 days a week.
 Some groups have had difficulty reaching the centre on this radio so please read the instructions carefully.
 There is a log burner in the hut for heating, but you will need your own cooker and utensils.

 Note: The wide variance in times is due to the steep ascent of Tarn Col and how long trampers take to do this.
 Visibility on Tarn Col and Walker Pass can also slow progress.